 Prior to any deployment, if possible, it will be clearly demonstrated that there is a robust and reliable means of distinguishing severity of injury, or the precautionary principle would be applied and the ‘worst case scenario’ assumed, i.e. that all collisions are assumed to result in the death of the individual involved.

 All monitoring methods will be demonstrated to be effective in detecting real-time animal movements around the devices prior to device operation.
-The Advisory Group will agree on what would be considered a sufficient period of time or sufficient information to demonstrate that the system is effective.
+The Advisory Group will support the applicant to ensure that a sufficient period of time or sufficient information to demonstrate that the system is effective is allowed for.
+The Regulator will have final approval.

 NRW will receive regular, for example, monthly monitoring reports for review, the frequency of which will be agreed in writing.
 The monitoring reports will include all data of the possible/ confirmed marine mammal or seabird detections.
 Comprehensive summary reports will also be periodically produced e.g. annually, to allow a review of the efficacy of monitoring.